-One year (4 issues) of the best true stories, well told.
+An entire year of the best true stories, well told, delivered to your door.

-There's a lot to love about CNF's roomy new tote: it's made of sturdy, 85% recycled cotton and has generous 25" handles.
-There's a zipper to keep your books and papers (or whatever else you're carrying) safe inside and a pen loop, which—in our humble opinion—works equally well as a key loop.
+There's a lot to love about this roomy tote: it's made of sturdy100% cotton canvas and has generous 22" handles with leatherette comfort grips.
+But most important: there's plenty of space to keep your books and papers (or whatever else you're carrying) safe inside.

 This bag looks great, too, with the True Story logo and Pittsburgh artist Seth Clark's "chicken" illustration from Issue #9.